-Stansbury flouted her Albuquerque roots and a working-class upbringing through the campaign and during a victory speech at Hotel Albuquerque.
+Stansbury touted her Albuquerque roots and a working-class upbringing through the campaign and during a victory speech at Hotel Albuquerque.

 She talked about her family working heavy equipment and working in education.
 She, too, has a history in education as a former ecology teacher for the New Mexico Museum of Natural History and Science.